People line streets of Vietnam’s capital to mourn president

 Quang died last week at age 61 with what a government doctor said was a rare viral illness.

-In a eulogy, Communist Party Chief Nguyen Phu Trong said Quang’s passing was a great loss to the country and praised his contributions to the nation as the former minister of public security and as the president.
+In a eulogy, Communist Party Chief Nguyen Phu Trong said Quang’s passing was a great loss to the country and praised his contributions to the nation.

 Most Read Nation & World Stories